ignite/cli/docs/guide/token_factory.md

 Define the business logic in the keeper.
 These changes are where you make changes to the database and actually write to the key-value store.

-In `x/tokenfactory/keeper/msg_server_denom.go`:

-- Modify the `CreateDenom()` function to define the logic for creating unique new denoms
+- In `x/tokenfactory/keeper/msg_server_denom.go`, modify the `CreateDenom()` function to define the logic for creating unique new denoms:

 ```go
 func (k msgServer) CreateDenom(goCtx context.Context, msg *types.MsgCreateDenom) (*types.MsgCreateDenomResponse, error) {